SuperTavor/ZentronC/README.md

 # ZentronC 🚀
-ZentronC is a compiled scripting language that's faster than both Lua and Python.
+**NOTE: ZentronC is a project I am doing for fun.
+It is very buggy at its current state and is updated almost daily** ZentronC is a compiled scripting language that's faster than both Lua and Python.
 It is relatively lightweight and is written in C#.

 ## Dependencies